ditrit/workflows/README.md

    - Go into the *install* directory.
    - Adapt the inventory *hosts* file with adequate ip addresses.
    - Install ditrit as root : <pre>ansible-playbook -i hosts ditrit.yaml</pre>
+3. Use Ditrit:
    - Go into one of the manager containers : <pre>lxc-attach -n manager1</pre>
-   - Start the manager instance <pre>python /usr/local/bin/manager.py
-3. Use Ditrit:
    - Swagger API documentation (minimalist...) is available from root url (http://localhost:5000)
    - Upload a CSAR archive and provide a name for the model : <pre>curl -X PUT "http://localhost:5000/csar?model=un_model" -F "file=@appli.zip"
    - Instanciate a deployment from the model  : <pre>curl -X PUT "http://localhost:5000/instance?model=un_model&name=une_instance"</pre>